charliecalvert/CloudNotes/Assignments/React/RestBasics.md

 ## Get Started

-Create a directory called **week02-rest-basics** in your Repository.
+Create a branch called **Week02**.

-**NOTE**: _Let's try switching to all small letters for now, since npm is getting fussy about this issue._
+Create a directory called **Week02-RestBasics** in your **Week02** branch.

 ## Motivation

 Your assignment is to understand how and why a request from a client is processed and routed by your server.
-If you want to become a web developer, there are many things you need to learn.
-However, this is one of the central, key, all important subjects that you must digest. _Eventually, you must perform a complete meld with HTTP requests and how they are routed on a server._ What they mean, and how they work, needs to become entirely intuitive to you.
+This is one of the key subjects important subjects that we must understand. _Eventually, we must perform a complete meld with HTTP requests and how they are routed on a server._

-**NOTE**: _When you go to parties, and encounter an attractive member of the opposite sex, it should feel entirely natural for you to start talking about HTTP requests and routing.
-If they don't understand, it should never occur to you that you are at fault.
-You must believe deep in your heart that you are not an anti-social nerd.
-The problem is the other person.
-To not understand HTTP requests and routing is to be completely clueless.
+**NOTE**: _To not understand HTTP requests and routing should be alien to you.
 "What do you mean you don't understand how to route an HTTP request?
-What planet are you on?"
+How can that be?"
 You should even feel a noticeable cooling of your affection for members of your immediate family if they don't understand HTTP requests and routing.
-"I know you're my child, and I know you are only 4 years old, but you have to understand that I just don't feel the same way about you since I realized you don't understand HTTP requests."
-Our goal is complete assimilation into the Borg!_
+"I know you're my child, and I know you are only 4 years old, but you have to understand that I just don't feel the same way about you since I realized you don't understand HTTP requests."_

 ## Create the Project Directory